ordina-jworks/ordina-jworks.github.io/_posts/2017-10-01-Testing-angular-with-karma.md

 The implementation (`returnValue` or `callFake`) can be changed at any time, even in the middle of a test!

 ### Issues with unit testing
-A side effect of using TestBed is when the component is loaded, the `ngOnInit`, `ngAfterViewInit`... lifecycle events are called automatically.
+A side effect of using TestBed is that when the component is loaded, the `ngOnInit`, `ngAfterViewInit`... lifecycle events are called automatically.
 This means you have less control over them.

 Getting all the imports, providers and declarations setup can be quite a struggle too.